-- MBA: Conditional admission is based on appropriate professional experience or other preparation or acceptable GMAT score taken within the last 5 years, if available (not required).
+- Masters of Business Administration: Conditional admission is based on appropriate professional experience or other preparation or acceptable GMAT score taken within the last 5 years, if available (not required).
 Students must earn a grade of B or higher in each of the first two graduate courses (6 hours) for which they are enrolled.
-When this condition has been met, students will automatically be updated to full program status. - MSCJ: Conditional admission is based on appropriate professional experience or other preparation.
+When this condition has been met, students will automatically be updated to full program status. - Masters of Criminal Justice: Conditional admission is based on appropriate professional experience or other preparation.
 Students may enroll in a maximum of six (6) hours under the category and must earn a grade of B or higher in all courses.
-When this condition has been met, students will automatically be updated to full program status. - MAT: Conditional admission is based on appropriate professional work and teaching experience, and/or potential for academic success at the graduate level.
+When this condition has been met, students will automatically be updated to full program status. - Master of Arts in Teaching: Conditional admission is based on appropriate professional work and teaching experience, and/or potential for academic success at the graduate level.
 Students who are granted conditional admission are limited to one course per session until a GPA of 3.0 has been maintained through six (6) hours of coursework.
-When this condition has been met, students will automatically be updated to full program status. - MED: Conditional admission is based on appropriate professional work and teaching experience and/or potential for academic success at the graduate level.
+When this condition has been met, students will automatically be updated to full program status. - Masters in Educational Leadership: Conditional admission is based on appropriate professional work and teaching experience and/or potential for academic success at the graduate level.
+Students who are granted conditional admission are limited to one course per session until a GPA of 3.0 has been maintained through six (6) hours of coursework.
+When this condition has been met, students will automatically be updated to full program status. - Master of Science in Accountancy: Conditional admission is based on appropriate professional work and teaching experience and/or potential for academic success at the graduate level.
+Students who are granted conditional admission are limited to one course per session until a GPA of 3.0 has been maintained through six (6) hours of coursework.
+When this condition has been met, students will automatically be updated to full program status. - Master of Science in Finance: Conditional admission is based on appropriate professional work and teaching experience and/or potential for academic success at the graduate level.
+Students who are granted conditional admission are limited to one course per session until a GPA of 3.0 has been maintained through six (6) hours of coursework.
+When this condition has been met, students will automatically be updated to full program status. - Master of Science in Business Analytics: Conditional admission is based on appropriate professional work and teaching experience and/or potential for academic success at the graduate level.
 Students who are granted conditional admission are limited to one course per session until a GPA of 3.0 has been maintained through six (6) hours of coursework.
 When this condition has been met, students will automatically be updated to full program status.

 Students admitted conditionally must complete the requirements of the program in order to be fully admitted to their graduate program.
-Once a student's conditional requirements have been successfully completed, the student's record will automatically be updated to reflect full admission at the beginning of the next academic semester (i.e. Fall, Spring or Summer).
+Once a student's conditional requirements have been successfully completed, the student's record will automatically be updated to reflect full admission at the beginning of the next academic semester (i.e., Fall, Spring, or Summer).
 The student will be notified of this change, and will then be eligible for graduate course enrollment.